-On our first night out towards the North Channel, we had to motor as there is no measureable wind.
+On our first night out towards the North Channel, we had to motor as there is no measurable wind.
 Too bad because there is nothing like sailing at night.
-After a beautiful but unspectacular sunset I take the first shift.
-It is eerily strange to look all around you and see these strange glows coming up like spiked hair and uneven intervals.
-They are the lights from various cities and reminds us that we are never far from land.
+After a beautiful but unspectacular sunset, I take the first shift.
+It is eerily strange to look all around you and see this strange glow coming up like spiked hair and uneven intervals.
+They are the lights from various cities and remind us that we are never far from land.
 It is only dark straight ahead, north, and the dark appears to be endless.

 De Tour was our next stop.
 It is a marina/town located on the narrow stretch where all freighters travel to and from Lake Superior.
 There are so many of the freighters coming through that area there is a book written about them and how to identify them.
 Kind of scary as they do move very fast and there are a lot of them in a narrow area.

-De Tour itself is a small town with an IGA grocery, a restaurant/bar and a bakery/ bar, a Post Office and the sports store.
-Men gather at the sports store to trade fishing stories as well as finding that elusively perfect lure.
+De Tour itself is a small town with an IGA grocery, a restaurant/bar and a bakery/ bar, a Post Office, and a sports store.
+Men gather at the sports store to trade fishing stories as well as find that elusively perfect lure.
 We found some Canadian charts and bought a book of charts to help us navigate our way through the North Channel.

 As we leave De Tour we luck out and do not see any freighters.
 We are able to get out of the shipping lane fairly quickly and off we go to Canada!